 Could a stem cell therapy be repeated?

 Yes, a stem cell therapy may be repeated.
 Current studies indicate the strong possibility of a cumulative effect from multiple stem cell therapies a patient received for their condition.
 Long-term studies will attempt to better understand this in detail.

 Could a stem cell therapy be used at the same time as other therapies?

 Yes it can.
 We often use objective measures to determine the efficacy of stem cell therapy.
 We will evaluate your current medication and therapies to make sure you receive the optimal results.

-We are passionate about helping our patients and we are very grateful that we have been able to meet and help so many in and around our great community of Milford, CT.
+We are passionate about helping our patients and we are very grateful that we have been able to meet and help so many in and around Connecticut.

 Highly recommend.
 So refreshing to have a doctor who is competent, listens to your health concerns and seeks answers to the cause of the problem.
 Dr. Guglin offers a free one-hour consultation and all my labs were 100% covered.